geeroovaa/DataViz/Data_Visualization_Final_Project/Readme.md

 The neighbourhood level is more meaningful to a policy maker: it constitues a category that is common knowledge for newyorkers and is what is used to analyze political variables like PlanNYC projects, voting results, etc.

 ### Visualization Design Choices
+We use a cloropeth of NYC neighborhoods colored by the percentage of census tract of each category.
+Due our technicall limiations and inabilities we couldn't create a deep analyzis tools, like showing the exact percentage when clicking on a nieghborhood or showing this same map for different years of the census.

 ### Outcome and Evaluation
+This will help visualize which neighbourhoods are at risk.
+Since this index was not yet validated, it will help researchers to look for discrepancies with the index and ground thruth.
+If a neighborhood is shown to have an ongoing gentrification with the index but this is not correlated with field data, researchers will be able to adjust the index.

+The tool will also help to quickly assess policy or evaluate risk of applying a new one.
+Although we don't believe the index is perfect, it can help make better informed decisions to where to prioritize different type of developments such as an affordable housing policy, a PlanNYC project, etc.